vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 1. `network.ersatzvalidators.reward.factor` - a decimal in `[0,1]` with default of `1`.
 It controls how much the ersatz validator own + delegated stake counts for reward purposes.

 ### Other network parameters:
-- `delegator_share`: propotion of the validator reward that goes to the delegators.
+- `delegator_share`: proportion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
 Valid values are in the range 0 to 1 (inclusive) i.e. `0 <= delegator_share <= 1`.
 Full name: `reward.staking.delegation.delegatorShare`.
 - `min_own_stake`: the minimum number of staking and governance asset (VEGA) that a validator needs to self-delegate to be eligible for rewards.
 Full name: `reward.staking.delegation.minimumValidatorStake`.
 Can be set to any number greater than or equal `0`.
 Default `3000`.
 - `reward.staking.delegation.payoutDelay` - the time between the end of epoch (when the rewards are calculated)
 - `reward.staking.delegation.payoutFraction` - the fraction of a reward pool / infrastructure fee pool (in any asset) that is to be used for rewards for a single epoch.